Masco Corporation (MAS) – Don’t Be So Quick to Call it Dead

 Masco Corporation (MAS): Who are the competitors?

-The company’s main competitors (and peers) include PPG Industries Inc. (PPG) that is trading -1.01% down over the past 12 months.
-Fortune Brands Innovations Inc. (FBIN) is -13.46% down on the 1-year trading charts.
+The company’s main competitors (and peers) include PPG Industries Inc. (PPG) that is trading 4.18% up over the past 12 months.
+Fortune Brands Innovations Inc. (FBIN) is -14.52% down on the 1-year trading charts.